Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 They've been travelling this whole time.

-They've been fleeing a lot, travelling a lot.
+They've been fleeing a lot.

 And it's a coincidence.

-It sucks for them that they accidentally left behind their dagger, their butcher's knife
+It sucks for them that they accidentally left behind their dagger,

-and their saw.
+their butcher's knife and their saw.

 Yeah.